Warehouse Inventory Management Systems

 For warehouse inventory management, stock tracking focuses on details of the stock item in the block diagram above.

 eCommerce companies using ShipStation, ShippingEasy, or ShipRush to manage the processing of orders from multiple marketplaces like eBay, Amazon, Walmart, etc., or their own websites.
 Orders come in from the marketplaces, and go out as they are shipped.
 At no place in the ShipStation process, however, is a record kept of stock on hand.
+That's why it can be helpful to use an inventory monitoring system.
 Companies using this type of process can add Finale to the backend warehouse management system to keep track of stock on hand.
 Finale’s ShipStation inventory management integration communicates with ShipStation behind the scenes through a software API to watch the orders as they are marked complete, and to copy the orders into Finale automatically to record the changes to stock levels.

 Warehouse inventory management, using Finale in combination with shipping software allows e-commerce companies to avoid stock outs, and to implement a more systematic stock replenishment process based on reorder thresholds.
 For further explanation of the ShipStation integrationplease see: ShipStation inventory management.